5 Easy Ways Every Leader Can Inspire Change - People Development Magazine

 Conclusion

-Being an inspiring leader who invokes change in the workplace is not a special gift you are born with; it is a skill like any that you can learn.
+Being an inspiring leader who invokes change in the workplace is not a special gift you are born with; it is a skill, like any other, that you can learn.

-Change starts with an awareness that there is a need for change.
+Change begins with an awareness that a need for change exists.
 It requires courage to explore the unknown and be vulnerable.
 Inspiring sustainable change requires voluntary buy-in into the change program and a strong leader who can push through fears.